 [Transcript - Gillbard] - [Hall] did not make his presence known when he chose to set up a camera down the street did he?
 Is that not a stalker?

+This is not the definition of a stalker.
+It is a description of standard investigative journalism.
 Despite her denials, it was clear that Sarah Gillbard was fully cognoscente of the implication of using “stalker man” to describe Hall to Eve Hibbert.
 Gillbard intended to instill a sense of fear in Eve and Karen Steyn acknowledged this fact:

 [Ruling] - Ms Gillbard first told Eve about the defendant when she learned from the police about his visit.
 She wanted Eve to be on her guard, and it is unsurprising that Ms Gillbard perceived what he described doing in his video as stalking.